Wednesday, December 23, 2009

 The tracks on The Resistance have a strong emotional undercurrent, alternating from the extremes of pursuing love in the face of opposition to feeling so passionate about social inequality that you are willing to instigate civil disobedience to make yourself heard.
 While the album continues to discuss fighting against corruption, the writer seems to realise that the problem isn’t just the people he is rising up against; the problem is with all of us.
 Our corruption spreads anywhere we go and impacts all parts of existence.

 While The Resistance does share some themes raised in the Bible, it is a markedly different message.
 Religious words like ‘sin’ are not used in the album nor does it claim than our sinful nature is humanities big problem, instead it suggests that humanities needs lie in social reform.
 I can’t help but feel the album concludes on a question mark.
 The final request in the last song is for another chance, a last chance to be good and forgive ourselves.
-The ending seems so bleak as humans have already had plenty of chances and failed to get it right moreover, unasked questions like “Whose standard have we fallen short of?” and “Why would it matter
+The ending seems so bleak as humans have already had plenty of chances and failed to get it right moreover, unasked questions like “Whose standard have we fallen short of?” and “Why would it matter?” remain unanswered.
+If you, or someone you know, are listening to the album these might be some good questions to ask.

 Ultimately The Resistance misses out on humanities biggest problem: Sin, our rebellion against God.
 The Bible tells us that it is Gods standard we all fall short of.
 In Romans 3:10 – 12 we read: